Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Check your Kneading Process

 Mixing dough with your hands is essential to learning how to make great smooth pizza dough.
-There can be times when you don’t have access to a stand mixer, so using your hands is a real virtue.
+Sometimes you don’t have access to a stand mixer, so using your hands is a real virtue.

 This process also gives you personal contact with your dough to get a thorough mix.